 Perforated Metal Screen Provides the Crowning Touch

-The crowning touch to South Kitsap Medical's new look is several sections of perforated metal screen made by Accurate Perforating Company of Chicago, IL.
+The crowning touch to South Kitsap Medical's new look is several sections of the perforated metal screen made by Accurate Perforating Company of Chicago, IL.
 The metal screen is a unifying architectural element, helping achieve the architect's vision of making the two buildings appear to be one.
 The perforated screen visually joins the two structures, running along the roof of the new building, crossing to the original, where it angles downward and drops to the ground next to the rear entry of the older structure.
 The screen also hides the rooftop mechanical equipment atop the two buildings.

-"We chose this particular screen because it was visually striking as well as structurally capable of withstanding wind loads from storms." said Dan Ryan, President and CEO of Tim Ryan Construction of Poulsbo, WA., the general contractor for the project.
-"The perforations cut down on the impact of the wind and the weight of the screen gives it the structural strength we need up on that roof."
+"We chose this particular screen because it was visually striking as well as structurally capable of withstanding wind loads from storms," said Dan Ryan, President and CEO of Tim Ryan Construction of Poulsbo, WA., the general contractor for the project.
+"The perforations cut down on the impact of the wind, and the weight of the screen gives it the structural strength we need up on that roof."

 Ryan also speaks as the owner of the project.
 He also heads up Tim Ryan Properties, a sister company of Tim Ryan Construction.
 The Ryan companies started the project as general contractors for the medical facility's original owner, Harrison Medical of Bremerton, WA., which operates two area hospitals and is the major provider of healthcare in Kitsap County, located across Puget Sound from Seattle.
-Before the deal was done and ground broken, Ryan bought the seven-acre property from Harrison in a purchase/leaseback deal.
+Before the deal was done and the ground was broken, Ryan bought the seven-acre property from Harrison in a purchase/leaseback deal.
 Harrison used the eight million dollars of newly free capital to extend its South Kitsap Urgent Care hours to 24/7 and build new outpatient facilities in underserved areas of Kitsap and Mason County.